riskydoggo/Dark-Symphony/README.md

-# Dark-Symphony
+# Dark Symphony Scripts
-Contains the contents of Dark Symphony, the horror game
+Contains the C# scripts I developed for Dark Symphony, the horror game